joseclaris6500/Movie-Watchlist-App/README.md

 # Movie-Watchlist-App
-Developming a simple movie watchlist app using python 3.8.5 and SQLite3
+Building a simple movie watchlist app using python 3.8.5 and SQLite3